kylemanna/docker-aosp/README.md

 Android Open Source Project Docker Build Environment
 ====================================================

-The goal of this Docker image is to maintain a minimal build environment for AOSP.
+Minimal build environment for AOSP with handy automation wrapper scripts.

 Developers can use the Docker image to build directly while running the distribution of choice, without having to worry about breaking the AOSP build